 In 2004 Destiny Church led the ‘Enough is enough’ march to Parliament to protest against the Labour government’s changes to the drinking age, decriminalisation of sex work and introduction of the Civil Union Bill.
 In 2005 Tamaki was ordained as bishop of Destiny Church.
 In 2008 Destiny formed an urban Māori authority, Te Runanga a Iwi o Te Oranga Ake.
 Urban Māori authorities represent Māori who have lost contact with their iwi, and run government-funded programmes in health, education, parenting and restorative justice.

-By 2010 Destiny Church had churches in 11 New Zealand cities and in Brisbane, Australia.
+In the 2010s Destiny Church had churches in 11 New Zealand cities and in Brisbane, Australia.